-Furthermore, the "rationalist tale" implies, as noted by McCloskey, that economic self-interest must be the predominant motivational drive underlying all economic choices (McCloskey, 1998).
-In McCloskey 's view this strong assumption is at odds with Adam Smith's view who, in his Theory of moral sentiments (1759), developed a rich taxonomy of drivers of behaviours in which "utility" - roughly approximated by his notion of "prudence" - played a relatively minor part.
-Other relevant "pagan" and "Christian" drivers ranging from love to honour, from charitas to dignity played a major role in characterizing what human beings do even in the economic sphere (McCloskey, 1998).
-The key issue is that given the interactions among motivational drives in the decision making process (and possibly even in the representation of the choice itself), approaches whose "primitives" assume exclusively economic self-interest as motivation can easily result in exceedingly reductionist interpretations of the dynamics of social change (McCloskey, 1998 and 2016).
+Furthermore, the "rationalist tale" implies, as noted by McCloskey (1998), that economic self-interest must be the predominant motivational drive underlying all economic choices.
+In McCloskey 's view this assumption is at odds with Smith's (1759) view who developed a rich taxonomy of drivers of behaviors in which "utility"-roughly approximated by his notion of "prudence"-played a relatively minor part.
+Other relevant "pagan" and "Christian" behavioral drivers ranging from love to honor, from charitas to dignity played a major role in characterizing what human beings do even in the economic sphere (McCloskey 1998).
+The key issue is that given the interactions among motivational drives in the decision making process (and possibly even in the representation of the choice itself), approaches whose "primitives" assume exclusively economic self-interest as motivation can easily result in exceedingly reductionist interpretations of the dynamics of social change (McCloskey 1998, 2016).5